crt25/collimator/docs/data-analyzer/ast-conversion.md

 ## Overview

-In the `backend`, ClassMosaic converts each result in a Generalized Abstract Syntax Tree (G-AST).
+In the `backend`, ClassMosaic converts each result into a Generalized Abstract Syntax Tree (G-AST).
 This structure makes it possible to calculate similarities and differences between solutions.

 The `/frontend` then performs the analysis and displays the results to the teacher.